 When comparing WooCommerce vs Shopify, we recognize that they both offer a lot when it comes to making marketing easier.

 As social media has grown over the last few years, e-commerce business owners have wanted more and more ways to integrate that with their websites.
 These social media platforms see major traffic that businesses want to direct toward their products.
+Our team has written an article on how to embed an Instagram feed on WordPress, check it out!

 As mentioned earlier, Shopify offers multi-channel selling.
 For free, you can sell products on social media such as Instagram, Facebook, eBay, and even Pinterest.